The Inn at Little Washington Restaurant: 14 Insider Tips

 Decisions, decisions.

-Grower Champagne was a completely new term for us.
-Our sommelier, Kenny, explained typically Champagne houses will blend together grapes from multiple growers.
-It is made AND bottled by the same person who grew the grapes.
+Our sommelier, Kenny, explained that unlike traditional Champagne houses that blend grapes from multiple growers for a consistent flavor, Grower Champagne is made and bottled by the very same person who grew the grapes.

-We were sold and selected the last bottle of Marc Hebrart Champagne Selection Brut NV they had.
-It was fantastic!
+We chose the last bottle of Marc Hebrart Champagne Selection Brut NV they had and wow, it was fantastic!

 Wine Pairing Cost: $208 pp x 2 = $416 total